Phase IV COVID-19 Bill Recommendations

 There is an ongoing divide among education advocates on student loan debt cancelation.
 Third Way, for example, has called for a credit directed at either debt forgiveness for low-income borrowers or “upskilling” (i.e., additional education and training) of low-income individuals.
 In contrast, during our Twitter chat, Education Trust called for $20,000 in across-the-board student loan debt cancelation in a Phase IV bill for borrowers of any income.

-Most interesting though is that CAP seemed to suggest student debt cancelation specifically for people of color, in addition to those at high-risk of defaulting.
+Notable is that that CAP seemed to suggest student debt cancelation specifically for people of color.
 It’s not as if a general student loan debt cancellation policy can specifically exclude people of color.
-That means CAP is suggesting there should be a special student loan debt cancelation for people of color irrespective of generally applied criteria, such as income levels.
+That means CAP is suggesting there should be a special student loan debt cancelation for people of color irrespective of generally applied criteria, such as income levels or school of attendance.
 That’s significant.

 The Black-White student loan default data is deeply disturbing.
 Nearly one in two Black student loan borrowers default.
 Nearly one in four Black bachelor degree holders default on a student loan—almost four times the rate of White bachelor degree holders.
 Education Trust’s Andrew Nichols and Tiffany Jones have highlighted that even high-income Black student loan borrowers default at a rate seven times higher than their White peers.
 We have offered a series of explanations for racial disparities in student loan repayment rates.
 But it’s hard to see the U.S. Supreme Court upholding CAP’s suggestion that there be targeted student loan relief specifically for racial minorities.